aarol/arctis-battery-indicator/README.md

 You can also update the program by downloading a new version and running `Install.ps1`.

+## How to uninstall

+Simply remove all of the files in `%localAppData%\ArctisBatteryIndicator` (copy the path, press Win+R and paste the path to enter)

+The installer also creates a file in `%appData%\Microsoft\Windows\Start Menu\Programs\Startup` to run the program on startup.

 ## Troubleshooting

 If you're experiencing crashes or other issues, you can try running the `arctis-battery-indicator-debug.exe` located at `%localAppData%\ArctisBatteryIndicator` or look at the log file located in the same folder.

 ### Why does it only show 100%, 75%, 50%, 25% or 0%?

-This is limitation of the headphones themselves, as the device only exposes 5 possible battery states.
+This is limitation of the headsets themselves, as the devices only expose 5 possible battery states.

-### My headphones are connected, but it still shows "No headphone adapter found"
+### My headset is connected, but it still shows "No headphone adapter found"

-Your headphones might be unsupported due to being a newer model.
-Either [create a new issue](https://github.com/aarol/arctis-battery-indicator/issues/new) or see [Adding a new headphone](#adding-a-new-headphone)
+Your headset might be unsupported due to being a newer model.
+Either [create a new issue](https://github.com/aarol/arctis-battery-indicator/issues/new) or see [Adding a new headset](#adding-a-new-headset)

 ### Connection status updates slowly / unreliably